DavidVujic/python-polylith-docs/docs/commands.md

 ### Options
 `--name` (required) the name of the component.

+`--description` adding a docstring to the base.
+It will also be added in the README, when enabled in the configuration.
+See [configuration](configuration.md).

 ## Create a base
 This command will create a base - i.e. a Python package in a namespaced folder.